ThatQuiz Test Library Take this test now

 C) He's burning the midnight oil at both ends.

-D) She is a shining star.
+D) Time is a thief.

 • 11.
 Why should you consider your audience when using metaphors?